Kunduz airstrike: European rights court rules German response was adequate | DW | 16.02.2021

 The case was brought to the ECHR by an Afghan man, Abdul Hanan, who lost two children in the airstrike.
 The man argued that Germany violated his son's right to life, as well as his right to file damages.

-The court ruled that investigations by German prosecutors and subsequent court cases concerning the strike were adequate.
+The Strasbourg-based court found there was "no violation" of Article 2 of the European Convention on Human Rights.
+They added that German authorities "complied" with the requirements "of an effective investigation" under the rights charter.

-The Strasbourg-based court found there was "no violation" of the European Convention on Human Rights.
+In their decision, the ECHR said they "had no reason to doubt" the findings of German prosecutors and the ruling of Germany's Constitutional Court that additional witnesses were not needed in the case.

 The ruling is final and cannot be appealed.